import torchBasic PyTorch examples about error types

 TN

-Looking at the Truth table of error types, we also can say or simplify the operation to TN = (GT nor Pred)
+Looking at the Truth table of error types, we also can say or simplify the operation to TN = (GT nor Pred).

-We can play with Karnaugh map to found the same result, where A=Ground Truth
+We can play with Karnaugh map to found the same result, where A=Ground Truth and B=Prediction:

 - Truth table of Union function